Carhn/PlanItOut/Deliverables/Submitted/Deliverable_2.md

    - User Story #2: As a user, I want to be able to mark a reminder as complete from the lock screen so I can manage reminders quicker.
-   - Priority:
+   - Priority: Should
-   - Units of Time (Planning Poker):
+   - Units of Time (Planning Poker): 2 Hours

    - User Story #3: As a calendar user, I want easy access to the calendar of my company so that I know when company events are ahead of time.